samuelmui8/pern-auth/README.md

 ### Testing
 The application is tested using **Jest**, **React Testing Library**, **Vitest**, **supertest** and **msw**.

 The frontend unit tests ensure that components render correctly.
 They also ensure the correct behaviour of the components, such as form validation and user interaction, simulating API requests using **msw** to mock the API responses.
 The backend unit and integration tests the API endpoints and middleware.
 Integration tests help to test the interaction between the different API endpoints and the middleware and ensure that they work together correctly.
+The backend tests cover 92.24% of lines of code while the frontend tests cover all components.

 ## Data Management
 The application uses a PostgreSQL database to store user data.
 The database is set up using Docker and is persistent, meaning that the data is not lost even when the container is stopped.
 To access the database, first run the Docker container: